gurch101/gurch101.github.io/posts/notes/ml-1.md

 ![linear regression for classification](/images/regression-for-classification.png)

 Logistic regression is used to classify data into 0 and 1.
 Can use sigmoid function (1 / (1 + e^-z)). (s curve the has y intercept at 0.5, between 0 and 1).
 Set z = w dotproduct x + b.
-Result can be thought of as the probabilit that class is 1.
+Result can be thought of as the probability that class is 1.

 ```py
 def sigmoid(z):